B-Weyl/Random/README.md

 # Projects for fun and learning.

-## Local News Crime Headline Scraper
+## news_scraper.py

 I got tired of going to a local news website and scrolling through the pages, so I decided I'd write some simple python to get the stories for me.
 The site also has a paywall after 'X' amount of articles have been read.
 I'm not 100% sure that using this method circumvents that, but it seems to be the case.
 I use probably one of my favorite and in my opinion best python libraries, Requests, to do so.

 I started off with finding the main link of the site that I would want to extract the stories from.
 This website has various other sections including an E-newspaper, Crime, Things to do, Delaware Data, etc. I think having crime information a simple command line program away would make my life better.